by Karl Martz, 1957

 Karl's great talent and skill were matched by equally great humility.
 Those who knew him will remember his quiet, unassuming and down-to-earth manner.
 Although most of his work was in ceramics, Karl was also a talented illustrator and painter.
 As a teacher, he encouraged creativity and individuality, and was revered by many later-prominent students.
 In addition to being highly creative and working in many genres, he was a meticulous and technically-minded craftsman, loving tools and materials possessed of quality and beauty.
 Becky has observed that Karl enjoyed making tools as much as using them.
 Throughout his career, he was fascinated by glazes and glaze chemistry, constantly experimenting with glaze tests and often writing about his results.
 Karl never did high-quantity production pottery, preferring to craft unique, one-of-a-kind studio works.

-Becky Brown (Margaret Rebekah Brown Martz, 1914-2011) produced ceramic art from the 1940's through the early 1980's, and subsequently wrote poetry.
+Becky Brown (Margaret Rebekah Brown Martz, 1914-2011) produced ceramic art from the late 1930s through the early 1980's, and subsequently wrote poetry.
+Her most distinctive works are whimsical hand-built animal sculptures that she produced from the early 1950s through the mid-1980s.
 In 1936, Karl and Becky set up the Karl Martz Pottery in Nashville Indiana.
-In 1943, Becky studied design with Alma Eikerman at Indiana University.
-She apprenticed in ceramics with Karl in the 1940's and 50's.
-During the 1950's, she and Karl operated the Martz Studio in Brown County.
-Becky traveled extensively, visiting museums, collections, and potters in their studios in New York, Kyoto, Tokyo, and Mashiko Japan, Mexico, and Scandanavia.
+In addition to Karl's one of a kind pieces, he made molds for small slip-cast pieces attractive to tourists.
+Karl trained becky to use the molds and decorate the pieces, which was the beginning of Becky's apprenticeship in ceramics with Karl.
+During the 1950's, she and Karl operated the Martz Studio in Brown County, Indiana.
+It was then that Becky developed her own style of ceramics, very distinct from Karl's.
+In the 1940s, Becky studied design with Alma Eikerman at Indiana University.
+She and Karl traveled extensively, visiting museums, collections, and potters in their studios in New York, Kyoto, Tokyo, and Mashiko Japan, Mexico, and Scandanavia.
 In 1972, she worked for six weeks in the Daisei family pottery in Mashiko, Japan.
 From 1970-1975 she was a partner in The Gallery of Bloomington, Indiana, founded by Rosemary Fraser.
 From 1985-1991 she was a Docent at the Indiana University Museum of Art.
-Becky originated a series of handbuilt animal sculptures possessed of charm, dignity, and whimsey, her most distinctive works, beginning in the 1950's and continuing through the early 1980's.

 > > > Site Map/Index < < <

-Karl and Becky in the Brown County State Park, about 1950.
+Karl and Becky in the Brown County, Indiana State Park, about 1950.

 Brian, Becky, and Eric Martz in July 2002.